MikkelHansen95/Union/README.md

            6   |   1   |   7
          -   - | -   0 | -    8

-Worst case scenario is O(log(n)) because you can never run thourg all nodes to find the requested one.
+Worst case scenario is O(log(n)) because you can never run through all nodes to find the requested one.